o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    * **Wind bending frequency** - `0.7`

 ### Add process bending function
-First, let's add a function that your multiple vertex shaders can call to avoid repeat code.
-You will be writing more functions for different parts of the bending and calling them all from this function.
+First, add a function to handle process bending, which your multiple vertex shaders can call.
+Later, you will write more functions for different parts of the bending and call them from this function.
 1. Open `VegetationBending_Common.azsli`.

-1. At the bottom, add a function to return the world position of the vertex after applying bending.
-The parameters given to this function are all helpful for determining bending.
+1. At the bottom, add a function that will apply bending, and then return the world position of the vertex.
+The parameters given to this function are helpful to determine bending.

    ```hlsl
    float4 ProcessBending(float currentTime, float3 objectSpacePosition, float3 normal, float4 detailBendingParams, float4 worldPosition, float4x4 objectToWorld)